turnerdylan/Ghostbusters/Ghostbusters/Documentation/README.md

 ### Weekly Updates:
 C -

 D - This week we spent a lot of time redesigning our game.
 I updated the peekaboo ghosts so that they only run away when you get near them.
 We decided to get rid of the bag entirely and replace it with player-attached backpacks, because the bag was too slow.
-I also spent some time redesigning the main menu so that we caould get a character select screen working.
+I also spent some time redesigning the main menu so that we could get a character select screen working.
 Check it out below!

 <img src="https://github.com/turnerdylan/Ghostbusters/blob/master/Ghostbusters/Documentation/Images/MenuSceneCapture.gif" width="75%">